 - About What Christ Did For Us - We believe that Jesus Christ died for our sins, physically rose from the dead, and that He brings salvation and forgiveness to all who truly believe in Him.
 We believe that this salvation is a gift we receive through faith and it cannot be earned by any human effort.

 - About The Christian Life - We believe that sinless perfection is impossible in this life, and that Christians still experience sin and suffering in this world.
 Nevertheless, God has made provision for us to live an effective spiritual life through the Holy Spirit, who lives in our hearts and empowers us.

 - About Communion - We serve communion the first Sunday of every month at all services.
-We encourage our small groups to participate in communion together as often as they would like since the early church shared the Lord's Supper "from house to house."
+We encourage our community groups to participate in communion together as often as they would like since the early church shared the Lord's Supper "from house to house."
 In most Bible churches communion is served regularly but sparingly in order to keep it from becoming an empty ritual.

 - About Baptism - We practice what is often called "believer's baptism."
 That is, we believe that baptism is a symbolic, public, visible demonstration of an invisible, inner work of God that occurs when a person believes in Jesus Christ as Savior and Lord and is then indwelt by the Holy Spirit.
 We do not baptize babies and we encourage the head of each household to baptize their children since we believe that those who lead their families are truly ministers in the home.